d-gangz/meme-generator/prompts/new-schema-table.md

 ## Step 2: Create the Queries

-This is an example of how to create the queries for the table.
+- This file should be named like `profiles-queries.ts`.

-This file should be named like `profiles-queries.ts`.
+- This file should go in the `src/db/queries` folder.

-This file should go in the `src/db/queries` folder.
+- This is an example of how to create the queries for the table.

 ```typescript
 import { eq } from "drizzle-orm";